Using Artificial Intelligence to Forecast Suicide

-The center launched the early stages of the suicide prevention project in December, but only recently received funding.
-Although focusing on three different populations—homeless youths, the military and college students—the project will use two different approaches.
+The center has launched the early stages of the suicide prevention project, but only recently received funding.
+Although focusing on three different populations—college students, homeless youths and military service members—the project will use two different approaches.

 On college campuses, researchers will look at friendship networks and try to figure out how to select students who can be trained to look for depression and suicidal thinking in peers.
 The rate of suicide at universities is higher than one might expect, Rice said.
 First-year students are at the greatest risk, perhaps because of the drastic change in their social contacts.

-Schools typically train resident advisers or dorm assistants to watch for depression or suicide risk, but they are generally seen by students as authority figures, not friends, so are less effective.
+Schools typically train resident advisers and dorm assistants to watch for depression or suicide risk, but they are generally seen by students as authority figures, so they are less effective than students' friends.
 Instead, algorithms will do some sophisticated social analysis, looking for the students who have the most influence on their peers.
 That will help researchers maximize the program’s reach.

 “What’s the minimum number of people we need so we can kind of have eyes on everybody so nobody falls through the cracks?”
 Rice said.

-In a similar study of HIV and other sexually transmitted diseases in homeless youth, Rice and Tambe have said, the A.I.-identified youth were much more effective in reaching their peers, and convincing them to get tested for HIV.
-Other outreach efforts typically focused on either the “most popular” youths or those who simply volunteered to help, both of which are less effective at spreading the message.
+In a similar study of HIV and other sexually transmitted diseases in homeless youth, Rice and Tambe said, A.I.-identified youth were much more effective in reaching their peers and convincing them to get tested for HIV.

-In the other two groups CAIS is focusing on—homeless teens and members of the military—researchers will try to understand the early warning signs of a person at risk.
-One of the classic signs, Rice said, is a person who is starting to withdraw from social contacts.
+With the other two groups CAIS is focusing on—homeless teens and members of the military—researchers will try to understand the early warning signs of a person at risk for suicidal behavior.
+One of the classic signs, Rice said, is when a person starts to withdraw from social contacts.